chhaymatt/books/README.md

 -   Search for books based on search terms from Google's Book database
 -   Can return up to 40 results on a single page
 -   Can sort by relevance or newest
--   Moda with more information appears after clicking on a result
+-   Modal with more information appears after clicking on a result

 ## Technologies Used